yumoL/devops-with-k8s/part5/README.md

   - NGINX: outside of the course

 - Service mesh:
-  - Linkerd: monitor the project running on a kubernetes ckuster
+  - Linkerd: monitor the project running on a kubernetes cluster

 - Container Runtime:
   - Singularity: outside of the course